search ]

 The ACF Clone Field allows you to reuse existing fields or entire field groups within a new context.
 This means that instead of recreating similar fields across different field groups, you can simply “clone” those fields, ensuring consistency and making your field management more efficient.

-The Clone Field supports three types of cloning:
+The Clone Field supports two display formats:

 Benefits of Using the Clone Field